dset0x/dset0x.github.io/src/pages/advice.md

   monitors as well, by about a spread-palm-width using books or boxes.
 Its center should be right in front of you.
 All yourself to rest too.

-* Have your computer halt (eg. screen lock in `cron`) every 1 hour.
-Get up and do some dynamic stretches, walk around, look out the window.
+* Have your computer notify you every 1 hour.
+Get up and do some dynamic stretches, hop around, look out the window.

 Time and distractions
 ------